aidenfoxx/gaussian-background-generator/README.md

     1 : { color : '#000000' }
 };
 ```
-The parameters 'splitX' and 'splitY' can be used to split the layer into columns and rows to encourage more consistent background generation.
+The parameters 'splitX' and 'splitY' can be used to split the layer orbs into columns and rows to encourage more consistent background generation.

 ### Options